VIDA-NYU/ache/docs/data-formats.rst

 * ``words`` - array of strings with tokens extracted from the text content
 * ``wordsMeta`` - array of strings with tokens extracted from tags ``<meta>`` of the html content
 * ``html`` - raw html content
+* ``isRelevant`` - indicates whether the page was classified as relevant or irrelevant by target page classifier.
+This is a keyword field (not analyzed string) containing either ``relevant`` or ``irrelevant``.
+* ``relevance`` - indicates the confidence of the target page classifier output.
+  This is a decimal number with range from 0.0 to 1.0.

 Configuration